MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-certification-terminology-pc.md

 Version 1.0

-The Xbox One Required Terminology List provides developers and publishers with the official terminology required of their games when using Xbox Live in their mobile or PC game.
+The Xbox Live Required Terminology List provides developers and publishers with the official terminology required of their games when using Xbox Live in their mobile or PC game.

 | Term (U.S. English) | Description | Usage notes |
 |---|---|---|